uchicago-library/argandenvparse/README.md

 Adds the ```.parse_args_and_env()``` which operates exactly the same as ```argparse.ArgumentParser.parse_args()``` except for the inclusion of one positional argument, a prefix to look for in the environmental variables.

-If an environmental variable in all caps beginning with that prefix is found, the environmental variable name after the prefix (in all lowercase) is used as the key, and the value of the environmental variable as the value (#TODO: make this respect type declarations in the parser, right now they're always strs) for the resulting args Namespace.
+If an environmental variable in all caps beginning with that prefix is found, the environmental variable name after the prefix (in all lowercase) is used as the key, and the value of the environmental variable as the value for the resulting args Namespace.

 ```bash
 $ EXAMPLE_FOO=bar python